Jskoenig/Euler-Project/README.md

 # Euler-Project
-Problems 1-10 solved in Java.
+Problems 1-10 solved in Java on NetBeans IDE